Malik-Abhinav/Sunset-Project/final.md

 ## CI/CD

 ### 1. Testing Strategies
-- **Unit Tests:** Automated with Jest for all core modules.
+- **Unit Tests:** Components that could be tested using mocking were tested using the Jest library.
 - **Integration Tests:** End-to-end tests for key workflows.
+Due to the nature of the project, this was mostly done by running the application and verifying the added functionality works as well as old functionality.
-- **Future Improvements:** Increase test coverage earlier in development to minimize debugging overhead.
+- **Future Improvements:** Increase test coverage and establish automated testing earlier in development to minimize debugging overhead.

 ---

 ### 2. Branching Workflow
 Our team followed a **feature-branch workflow**:
-- Each branch underwent code reviews via pull requests.
+- Each branch underwent code reviews via detailed pull requests and requiring approvals from the rest of the development team.
-- Merging was smooth with minimal conflicts.
+- Workflow and merging was smooth with minimal to no conflicts established through good communication and distribution of tasks.

 ---